A bit about Christmas cards

 How much do Christmas cards cost?

 So, the Royal Mail estimates that Mr/Ms Average in the UK (population around 67 million) has about 17 friends and/or relatives.
-Presumably, senders of seasonal cards exclude infants, non-believers, curmudgeons and people who don’t know what post box is, or how to use one.
+Presumably, senders of seasonal cards exclude infants, non-believers, curmudgeons and people who don’t know what a post box is, or how to use one.
 Those are all fair points, though I have considerable personal experience of curmudgeons and can reliably inform you that some of us still send Christmas cards (though we tend not to have as many as 17 friends).

 Christmas cards for sale

 I buy Christmas cards every year, having learned that trying to reuse the ones received previously gets you into trouble.
 A boxed selection normally costs between £0.20p and £0.90p per unit, though one drawback is that several of them are usually so naff that even I am embarrassed to send them – including to people on the fringes of the official list, those on the cusp of being relegated to festive oblivion.
-Charity cards are a good buy – as much as nought nought point two five pence per card goes to a worthy cause – help, perhaps, for those struggling on the bottom tier of society, like ex-government ministers and sacked football managers.
+Charity cards are a good buy – as much as nought nought point two five pence per card goes to a worthy cause – help, perhaps, for those struggling on the bottom tier of society, like ex-government ministers.

 Habitually, a special, single, card is purchased for Head Office.
 Despite my best efforts, the price of these has steadily crept up over the years, to more than £1.00.
 In fact, between you and me, nowadays it’s hard to find a decent one for under a £2.50.
 One year, long ago, I bought a card the size of a small encyclopaedia in the hope that this would be a life-long investment: true, it is lovingly dusted down and displayed each Yuletide; but I still feel obliged to buy another.